December 2016: Updated with fresh photos.

 According to a Rough Guides article, the caganer emerged in the early 18th century, a period when Christmas nativity scenes “shed their elitist trappings” and “everyday farm life figures began to appear, from the cobbler pounding out horseshoes to the village woman washing clothes in the river.”
 And there, in a corner, was the caganer, “engaged in his own daily task”:

 The typical caganer sports a red barretina, the Catalan peasant headwear, and he’s often smoking a pipe or reading the newspaper, the more pleasurably to pass the time.
 He has traditionally been a farmer, symbolizing the fertilization of the earth.
 With his pants around his ankles, he is engaged in that most primary of cycles; to eat, and then to enrich the earth with his droppings so that it will once again yield a bountiful harvest.

 The first caganeras (female figurines) appeared in the 1970s.
 Today, Catalan nativity scenes may include caganers of political figures, famous artists, entertainers, soccer players, monarchs, and the pope.

-Caganer swimmer and computer scientist via Caganer.com.
+Caganer swimmer via Caganer.com.